JoaoOMago/JoaoOMago/README.md

 I did my high school education at ETEC Pedro Ferreira alves as a Mechatronic technician in Mogi Mirim.

-Here is a random fact about me - I have been on this planet for **7982 days**.
+Here is a random fact about me - I have been on this planet for **7983 days**.

-And here is a just a random fact -  **Used in art the word "sfumato" refers to the subtle blending of an outline by gradually blending one tone into another**.
+And here is a just a random fact -  **A species of earthworm, "Megascolides australis," in Australia can grow up to fifteen feet in length**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)